senzing-garage/knowledge-base/proposals/working-with-config/README.md

 Rationale: When processing records, the only configuration change would be to add datasources.
 Any other Senzing configuration change would be independent of programmatic functionality.
-Therefore, `sz_config_tool` would be used for non-programatic Senzing configuration changes.
+Therefore, `sz_config_tool` would be used for non-programmatic Senzing configuration changes.

 1. Remove SzConfig API
 1. SzConfigManager would have the following method signatures: